Today's Articles

 *John P. Turner was born on this date in 1885.
 He was a Black doctor.

-John Patrick Turner was born in Raleigh, NC., the son of Jesse Edward and Virginia Turner.
+John Patrick Turner was born in Raleigh, NC, and was the son of Jesse Edward and Virginia Turner.
 After the family moved north, he attended public schools in Raleigh and NYC public school number 60.
-At age 17, he enrolled at Shaw University medical school graduating in 1906.
-In 1908, he married Marion C. Harris of Washington, DC.; they had a daughter Marion Virginia
+At age 17, he enrolled at Shaw University Medical School, graduating in 1906.
+In 1908, he married Marion C. Harris of Washington, DC.; they had a daughter, Marion Virginia

 He was a 33rd-degree Mason member of Sigma Pi Phi and Kappa Alpha Psi.
-During WW II, he was in a volunteer medical service corps with the US Army.
+He was in the US Army volunteer medical service corps during WW II.
 John Patrick Turner died from prostate cancer in Detroit, MI, on September 14, 1858.

 To become a Doctor